-In both the U.S. and international mortgage markets, rising interest rates generally reduce the volume of new mortgage originations.
+In both the United States and international mortgage markets, rising interest rates generally reduce the volume of new mortgage originations.
 A decline in the volume of new mortgage originations would have an adverse effect on our new insurance written.
 Rising interest rates also can increase the monthly mortgage payments for insured homeowners with adjustable rate mortgages ("ARMs") that could have the effect of increasing default rates on ARM loans, thereby increasing our exposure on our mortgage insurance policies.
-This is particularly relevant in our international mortgage insurance businesses where ARMs are the predominant mortgage product.
+This is particularly relevant in our international mortgage insurance businesses where ARMs and shorter-term fixed rate loans are the predominant mortgage product.
 Higher interest rates can lead to an increase in defaults as borrowers at risk of default will find it harder to qualify for a replacement loan.

-Declining interest rates historically have increased the rate at which borrowers refinance their existing mortgages, thereby resulting in cancellations of the mortgage insurance covering the refinanced loans.
+Declining interest rates historically have increased the rate at which borrowers refinance their existing mortgages in the United States, thereby resulting in cancellations of the mortgage insurance covering the refinanced loans.
 Declining interest rates historically have also contributed to home price appreciation, which may provide borrowers in the United States with the option of cancelling their mortgage insurance coverage earlier than we anticipated when pricing that coverage.
 These cancellations could have a material adverse effect on the results of our U.S. mortgage insurance business.